 Select firm, large bulbs.
 Double-nosed bulbs, which are those that have a smaller offset attached will often produce an extra stem of flowers.
 For holiday gifts, pot bulbs up now.
 Those not used immediately can be stored in a cool but not freezing location.
 Keep their exposure to bright light to a minimum to discourage growth from starting before you want it to.

-Planting the bulbs in potting media helps to stabilize the often top-heavy plants.
+Planting the bulbs in potting media helps to stabilize the often-top-heavy plants.
 The potting media does not have to have any additional fertilizer added to it as all the nutrients and energy necessary for leaf growth and bloom is contained in the bulb.
 Use conventional potting soil in pots with drainage holes or decorative marble chips or small stones in those without.
-I grow my paperwhites in the same soilless potting mix I use for all my other houseplants.
+Grow paperwhites in the same soilless potting mix used for all other houseplants.

-Some favor placing the potted bulbs in a dark, cool place until the roots form but I get good results by simply placing my container on a sunny but cool windowsill.
-Check the moisture level regularly and every day or two, give your container a quarter turn so the leaves will not lean towards the light.
+Place the potted bulbs in a dark, cool place until the roots form or place the container on a sunny but cool windowsill.
+Check the moisture level regularly and every day or two, give the container a quarter turn so the leaves will not lean towards the light.

 Leaves will quickly start to grow and flower buds appear in about 3 weeks.
 They begin to open about 2 weeks later so plan accordingly when presenting paperwhites as gifts.
 You can speed up or slow down the growth process slightly by regulating the temperature.
 Warmer temperatures encourage faster growth while cooler temperatures slow it down.